 killall Finder [Enter]

 To maintain optimal performance, each time you reboot your computer, and each time you use Finder, you will need to follow the instructions below to manually quit the Finder Application.
-Since Yosemite needs at least one Application to be open before you can quit Finder, you’ll need to open your player or primary software first.

 Click on the Finder icon in the dock.